suphamster/lada/README.md

 >
 > Otherwise, if you've followed the Developer Installation section run the command `lada` to open the app (Make sure you are in the root directory of this proejct)

+You can find some additional settings in the left sidebar.

+### CLI
 You can also use the CLI to convert the video
 ```shell
 lada-cli --input <input video path> --output <output video path>